 Tamar Lusztig represents plaintiffs and defendants at trial and on appeal in federal and state courts across the country.
-Tamar is a seasoned trial lawyer with substantial courtroom experience, representing her clients in a wide variety of matters regarding intellectual property, antitrust, contracts, employment, products liability, and other high-stakes, complex cases.
+Tamar is a seasoned trial lawyer with substantial courtroom experience, representing her clients in a wide variety of matters regarding intellectual property, antitrust, contracts, and other high-stakes, complex cases.

 - Tamar successfully prosecuted a patent infringement case against AT&T over pioneering Internet technology invented by Tamar’s client.
 Tamar briefed, argued, and won multiple motions, including a critical claim construction motion in which the Court adopted all of her client’s positions.
 This case settled on favorable, confidential terms soon afterwards.

 - Tamar represented a former prisoner in a Section 1983 case arising out of an illegal strip search during her incarceration.
 Key admissions Tamar obtained in the defendants’ depositions led to a sizeable settlement for her client on the eve of trial.